1959 Michigan Wolverines football team: Northwestern

 On October 17, Michigan lost to Ara Parseghian's Northwestern Wildcats before a crowd of 67,975 at Michigan Stadium.
 Northwestern was ranked No. 2 prior to the game, having defeated No. 2 Oklahoma in its opening game.

 Michigan dominated the game early.
-In the first 10 minutes, the Wolverines drove downfield only to lose the ball on a fumble in the end zone, recovered a fumbled snap on Northwestern's six-yard line, and took a 7-0 lead on a six-yard run by Kenneth Tureaud.
+In the first 10 minutes, the Wolverines drove downfield only to lose the ball on a fumble in the end zone, recovered a fumbled snap on Northwestern's six-yard line, and took a 7–0 lead on a six-yard run by Kenneth Tureaud.
 The Wolverines were held scoreless in the game's final 50 minutes.
 Michigan kept the game close by recovering five of six Northwestern fumbles.
 The Wolverines' offense was stopped at Northwestern's goal line on three drives and also missed a field goal when stopped at the 16-yard line.

-Nothwestern's attack was led by Mark Johnston and Ron Purdin.
+Northwestern's attack was led by Mark Johnston and Ron Purdin.
 Johnston played all 60 minutes, gaining 95 rushing yards and 86 receiving yards (including a 63-yard touchdown reception in the final minute of the first half).
 Purdin played 58 minutes, gaining 117 yards on 10 carries and another 35 yards on a pass reception.
-Purdin's 85-yard touchdown run in the fourth quarter was the longest running play for Nothwestern since the 1921 season.
+Purdin's 85-yard touchdown run in the fourth quarter was the longest running play for Northwestern since the 1921 season.
 The Wildcats out-gained the Wolverines by a total of 410 yards to 196 yards.